mhogg/pyvxray/README.md

 ### Model setup requirements

-* The model must contain only linear or quadrilateral tetrahedral elements (ABAQUS element types C3D4 and C3D10, respectively)
+* The model must contain only linear or quadrilateral tetrahedral elements (ABAQUS element types C3D4, C3D4H, C3D10, C3D10H, C3D10I, C3D10M, and C3D10MH are all supported).
 * The model must have a scalar fieldoutput variable representing bone density.
 This is typically a state variable such as SDV1.
   This scalar variable must be available in the last frame of each step to be analysed, as only the last frame is used.

-**LIMITATIONS:**

-* Virtual x-rays can only be created for element sets within part instances.
-Assembly element sets (which may contain elements from more than a single part) are currently not supported

 ## Installation